CNES/EleFits/README.md

 The API documentation of related namespaces, classes and functions is linked at the bottom of each module page.

 To go further, many other topics are discussed in the [Related pages](https://cnes.github.io/EleFits/4.0.1/pages.html), as unordered documents.
-Among others, you'll find there thoughts on CFitsIO, the tutorial, and some design documentation.
+Among others, you'll find there thoughts on CFITSIO, the tutorial, and some design documentation.

 ## Feedbacks